Forbes list of the most valuable NBA teams

-The home arena of the Golden State Warriors, the most valuable NBA team as of the 2024-25 NBA season.
+The home arena of the Golden State Warriors, the most valuable NBA team as of the 2025–26 NBA season.

 Forbes compiles the finances of all 30 NBA teams to produce an annual ranking of the best franchises in terms of valuation.
-The latest ranking reported that the Los Angeles Lakers are the most valuable NBA franchise for the upcoming 2025-26 NBA Season, with a valuation of $10 billion.
-The Lakers are one of three NBA teams to hold the title of most valuable franchise since the inception of Forbes' ranking during the 1991–92 NBA season, with the other two being the Golden State Warriors and the New York Knicks.
+The latest ranking reported that the Golden State Warriors are the most valuable NBA franchise for the 2025–26 NBA season, the fourth year in a row, with a valuation of $11 billion.
+All 30 franchises are worth an average of $5.4 billion.
+The Warriors are one of three NBA teams to hold the title of most valuable franchise since the inception of Forbes' ranking during the 1991–92 NBA season, with the other two being the Los Angeles Lakers and the New York Knicks.

-Several media outlets have referenced the Forbes list in related news or analytic journalism when the ranking comes out, such as The New York Times and Sports Illustrated.
-The NBA has also recognized the publication of the ranking.